Michael Bowman, Esq. covers four effective strategies for protecting wealth from taxes and lawsuits.

 You can protect your heirs from themselves as well as from excessive taxes by creating a living trust.
 Living trusts are “living” entities, meaning they live on after your passing.
 Living trusts avoid probate and the court system entirely, saving the 18-24 months that probate usually lasts and the tens of thousands of dollars it costs on average.

 In addition to saving money and time, living trusts also allow you greater control over the distribution of your estate.
 You can individually plan for your beneficiaries or create a distribution schedule that protects beneficiaries.
-For instance, my living trust is set up to distribution certain percentages to my son when he reaches certain ages.
-You can stipulate the distributions however you choose — that they must be used for certain purposes (like education or travel), or distribute at certain points in time, for example.
+For instance, my living trust is set up to distribute certain percentages to my son when he reaches certain ages.
+You can stipulate the distributions however you choose — that they must be used for certain purposes (like education or travel), or distributed at certain points in time, for example.

 Your living trust should hold title to all your assets.
 This includes your short- and long-term real estate structures, banking LLC, vehicles, personal residence, and corporation.